zuozhenggh/learning-library/analytics-library/oas-retail-qsr/prepare-setup/prepare-setup.md

 - An Oracle Free Tier or Paid Cloud account

 ## Task 1: Download Oracle Resource Manager (ORM) stack zip file
-1. Click on the link below to download the Resource Manager zip file you need to build your environment: **This needs to be created.
-Check Killian's downloads files for test-oas-mkplc-freetier folder.**
+1. Click on the link below to download the Resource Manager zip file you need to build your environment: **Insert Resource Manager zip.**

 2. Save in your downloads folder.